jpc-mdb/cosmosdb-mongodbapi-sizing-script/README.md

 A script to iterate through all databases in a CosmosDB MongoDB API's cluster.

 This script will pull storage usage, index usage, total requests for the last 30 days and collections information including the number of indexes and documents from an Azure account.
-It will also collect Request Units and MongoDB Charge requests as available in Azure.
+It will also collect Request Units and MongoDB Charge requests as saved in Azure.

 # Prerequisites